Nuitka/Nuitka-website/pages/roadmap.rst

    Python compilation is a separate line of action, but it should start with this.

--  Better Python3 threading on 3.8 or lower.
+-  Better Python3 threading on 3.7 or lower.

    There is now a better way to yield the GIL than what Nuitka does.
    Older Python3 versions allowed no interactions, but newer ones do.

-   For 3.9 this has been done already, we are working downwards.
+   For 3.8 and 3.9 this has been done already, we are working downwards.

 -  Better code for ``+= 1`` constructs with lack of type knowledge.